 Similar to an FTCAS, a CAS review is for companies that have not claimed an SR&ED Tax Credit in a minimum of three years.
+Companies also affected are long-standing SR&ED filers that CRA has not spoken to in 3-5 years.
+In both instances, a CCPC and a non-CCPC can be selected, CRA does not favour one over the other.
 CRA is doing its due diligence to determine if the company is still aware of the SR&ED Tax Credit.

 The review will be conducted by both a technical reviewer and a financial reviewer.
 An education portion will take place along with questions about the SR&ED claim submitted.
 Once the meeting is over, important notes if any on how to improve the claim will be provided to the company.
 A refund on your approved SR&ED claim will be sent in four to six weeks.

 From time to time, CRA may select your SR&ED claim for a financial review.
 This may be triggered by a double or triple in the claim size from the previous year, additional grants or funding may have been used by the company or an increase in SR&ED time allocated to projects (these are but a few examples).

 CRA will be specific in the review letter they send to the company.
 Sometimes, they may ask for the information beforehand and if everything is answered to the financial reviewers’ liking, the claim will be approved without having to have a meeting.
 If the financial reviewer is not satisfied with the given financial material for the SR&ED claim, the review will take place.